 I have used my coaching training to mentor people who reported directly to me as well as those who didn’t report to me directly.
 I am an account person by background but during my tenure at Deutsch, I was tapped to start the agency’s first Human Resources Training and Development department for both the NY and LA offices, and I also went on to run Operations at the agency.
 At Cramer-Krasselt, I was the General Manager of the Phoenix office.

 Over the course of my career, I have had the opportunity to lead client businesses and agency teams as well as manage the inner workings of an agency.
 I left Deutsch LA when I was recruited to the client side where I ran marketing for TGI Friday’s.
 I then spent 5 years at SelectResources International where I ran agency reviews across multiple industries, led client compensation bench marking projects and helped start SelectResources University, a program designed to help clients become better agency partners.

-I have a good handle on the business of advertising.
+I have a real handle on the business of advertising and my clients value this insider knowledge.
 My experience is what allows me to successfully mentor those in a business that I have had the honor and privilege of working in for my entire career.